SAMMISolutions/docs/doc_posts/_components/core.md

 permalink: /core
 ---

-SAMMI Core is the main component.
-You can change all the settings, add and modify your decks, program new buttons, add and edit triggers etc.
+SAMMI Core is the main SAMMI component.
+You can change all the settings, add and modify your decks, program new buttons, add and edit triggers and much more.
 {% include alert.html text="SAMMI Core was previously known as the LioranBoard Receiver" type="primary" %}

 {% include image.html w="auto" src="SAMMI.png" alt="SAMMI Core" %}

-{% include alert.html text="SAMMI Core is only an editor.
-Use SAMMI Deck to press your buttons." type="warning" %}

 ### Deck Menu
 - Edit Deck - allows you to edit currently selected deck, same as double clicking on the deck
-- Add New Deck - adds a new empty deck
+- Add New Deck - adds a new empty deck, you can also use `CTRL+N` keyboard shortcut
 - Delete Deck - delete the currently selected deck, cannot be undone
 - Move Left/Right - repositions the deck
-- Copy Deck - exports the entire deck to your clipboard in JSON format to share with others, can include all deck button images as well
+- Copy Deck - exports the entire deck to your clipboard in JSON format to share with other users, you can include all deck button images as well
 - Paste Deck - imports the entire deck from your clipboard, must be in JSON format
 - Duplicate Deck - creates a copy of the entire deck inside SAMMI

-### SAMMI Deck
+### SAMMI Deck Menu
 {% include image.html w="75" src="deck_menu.png" alt="SAMMI Deck Icon" %}
 - Open SAMMI Deck - Press to open your [SAMMI Deck]({{ "streamdeck" | relative_url }}), that allows you to press buttons in your decks.
 - Get LAN IP (for other devices) - puts your Local Area Network IP address into your clipboard, for you to use the Deck on another device.
 - Android Version - links to the [Google Play Store](https://play.google.com/store/apps/details?id=lioranboard.ca.lioranboard.streamdeck) to download the Android version of the Deck

-### Bridge
+### Bridge Menu
-{% include image.html w="auto" src="bridge.png" alt="Bridge settings" %}
+{% include image.html w="auto" src="bridge menu.png" alt="Bridge Menu" %}
 - Select a Bridge - allows you to select your default Bridge file where all your extensions will be installed/uninstalled from
+- Reload a Bridge - refreshes your Bridge, same as you going into your Bridge file and pressing reload manually
 - Open in a browser - opens your default Bridge in a browser
 - Reveal in File Explorer - opens your Bridge file's location in File Explorer
 - Copy Full Path - places the file path to the Bridge in your clipboard
 - Install an Extension - installs an extension from .lb2 file to your default Bridge file
 - Uninstall an Extension - uninstalls a selected extension from your default Bridge file
-- Install all Extensions from folder - installs all extensions in a selected folder to the Bridge at once
+- Install all Extensions from folder - installs all extensions in a selected folder to the Bridge at once, simply select the first file in the folder
-- Reinstall all Extensions - reinstalls all extensions in your default Bridge
+- Reinstall all Extensions - reinstalls all currently installed extensions in your default Bridge

 ### Backup
 {% include image.html w="auto" src="backup.png" alt="Backup options" %}